-We provide professional development opportunities to help faculty learn how to better ground their writing pedagogy in justice, equity, diversity and inclusion.
+We provide professional development opportunities to help faculty learn how to better ground their writing and reading pedagogy in justice, equity, diversity and inclusion.
 Encouraging faculty collaboration and co-learning are critical to these efforts and the resources shared below reflect our goal of cultivating a community of faculty mentors and leaders.
 In addition to courses and programs designed specifically for supporting student success and learning WAC curricula, there are also other available courses that offer opportunities for continuing professional development in pedagogical theory, equitable and inclusive online course design and faculty community building.
 The courses are provided below to assist faculty with course design and developing best teaching practices, but do not require completion.
 These resources below reflect our goal of cultivating a community of faculty leadership and mentorship.

 JEDI Writing PIE

 Offered by Center for Equity and Excellence in Teaching and Learning (CEETL), the Justice, Equity, Diversity and Inclusion (JEDI) Writing and reading Pedagogies for Inclusive Excellence (PIE) Institute is a fully asynchronous, completely self-paced online course about teaching writing and reading based on pedagogies for inclusive excellence.
 This institute was designed for faculty who teach writing and reading in their disciplines and provides resources, skills, and strategies to help faculty teach writing and reading grounded in justice, equity, diversity, and inclusion.